theforeman/safemode/README.markdown

 That said, please **do** play with it, read and run the unit tests and provide feedback to help make it waterproof and finally suitable for serious purposes.

+### Installation

+safemode is available as gem, therefore you can use bundler or gem install to the tool.
+The above warning still applies.

 ### Usage

 For manual evaluation of Ruby code and ERB templates see demo.rb